ChrisBuilds/terminaltexteffects/README.md

 ## Requirements

 TerminalTextEffects is written in Python and does not require any 3rd party modules.
 Terminal interactions use standard ANSI terminal sequences and should work in most modern terminals.

+Note: Windows Terminal performance is slow for some effects.

 ## Installation